johnmee/johnmee.com/pages/resume.md

 ### Caradvice

-Took over technical responsibility for an internal startup, rebranded as [BestPrice], which sought to empower car buyers with a direct connection to car dealers in a competitive marketplace.

-Worked through a couple of pivots revamping both the business model and the presentation to both the car buyer and the car dealer.
-Ultimately BestPrice has conceded defeat; the last task was to devolve the site into being merely a lead generator for external entities.
+[BestPrice] was a startup delivering a marketplace of new car buyers to car dealers:

+* took full technical responsiblity for the Python/Django/Backbonejs website
+* fix bugs and provide 2nd technical support to internal staff
+* estimate and deliver new features to time and budget
+* provide detailed site usage reports to business management and sales staff
+* advise and deliver major pivots to the business model and operating structure
+* oversee final transition to straightforward lead generator
+* supervised a junior programmer, worked well with web designer, customer support, adops/sales staff, and business stakeholders

+[Caradvice] was a startup, but now better described as an established online motoring magazine:

-Over on the primary website, [Caradvice], improved the uptime and stability of CarAdvice by establishing monitoring and restart systems via [Munin], [Monit], and [Pingdom].
-Also took a long hard look at automated devops systems [ansible], [puppet], and [chef] but, in the end, deemed they were overcomplicating the problem.
+* significantly improved the overall uptime and stability, and reduced staff labor and stress levels, of CarAdvice proper by putting together constant monitoring and restart systems with [Munin], [Monit], and [Pingdom]
+* evaluated devops systems [ansible], [puppet], and [chef] for application to their systems (unsuitable)
+* provided [bus factor](https://en.wikipedia.org/wiki/Bus_factor) support for that site (PHP, DNS, AmazonAWS, cloudflare, etc)

 Still in contact, and perform the monthly site updates plus essential maintenance tasks, as required.